Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Cryotherapy

 Cryotherapy is any treatment that involves the use of freezing, or near-freezing temperatures.
 This sounds odd, and perhaps quite scary, but don’t be alarmed.
 Liquid nitrogen can be used to freeze keloid scars in the early stages of their formation.
 If they are caught early, cryotherapy is another method of flattening this scar tissue out before it grows into anything problematic.
 A side effect of cryotherapy is that it can lighten the colour of the skin in the area being treated.
-You can read about cryotherapy in more detail here.
+Read about cryotherapy.

 I was given advice on how to achieve the best outcome for my fractured wrist.
 There was good linked up care between consultant, physio and hand therapist.
 The fracture was severe, and by following Miss Hajipour’s advice the repair has been a significant success.

 Patient at Wythenshawe Hospital, 10th March 2017.
-To read more reviews please click here.
+Read more reviews.

 Having trouble with your hand or wrist?
 You can fill out the contact form below to make an enquiry.